ivavay/ivavay/README.md

 ### ☘️ Currently working on
 - A vocabulary-building web app inspired by my students learning English at the place I work part-time at 🔡
-- Scrimba's interview exercises & Google's advanced data analytics certificate 🗒️
+- Scrimba's interview exercises & CS50 🗒️
 - Keeping my dev blog up to date <https://dev.to/ivavay>